-Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account Liquidation Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Haircut Risk Yes Yes Yes Valuation Mutualisation Risk Yes Yes No CCP Insolvency Risk Yes Yes Yes How likely it is that porting will be achieved if we default?
-There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a Net Omnibus Client account.
-There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a Gross Omnibus Client account.
-If you have satisfied all of the CCP's and back-up clearing broker's conditions, porting is more readily facilitated in the event of our default, provided that in case of our insolvency this is likely to be dependent on you having been granted a security interest or assignment of our rights against the CCP that is legally enforceable under applicable insolvency laws.
-For further risks (e.g. automatic close out; netting) that may make porting difficult or impossible to achieve see Part One C above.
+How likely it is that porting will be achieved if we There is a significant risk that porting will not be There is a significant risk that porting will not be If you have satisfied all of the CCP's and back-up default? achieved in respect of positions and assets record- achieved in respect of positions and assets record- clearing broker's conditions, porting is more readily ed in a Net Omnibus Client account. ed in a Gross Omnibus Client account. facilitated in the event of our default, provided that in case of our insolvency this is likely to be depend- ent on you having been granted a security interest or assignment of our rights against the CCP that is legally enforceable under applicable insolvency laws.
+For further risks (e.g. automatic close out; netting) that may make porting difficult or impos- sible to achieve see Part One C above.

-Additional features that may be available for Individual Client Accounts
+Annex: Additional features that may be available for Individual Client Accounts